 The needs of the working age population, those recently retired and students had been identified and the practice had adjusted the services it offered to ensure these were accessible and flexible.
-The practice offered extended opening hours on a Monday until 8pm.
-Extended Saturday opening was available from 9am to 12noon at the branch site (NHS Tanhouse).
+The practice offered extended opening hours on a Monday until 8pm at the main site and on a Saturday Morning from 9am to 12noon at this site.
 This was useful for patients who were unable to attend due to work or other commitments during normal opening hours.
 The practice was proactive in offering online services as well as a full range of health promotion and screening that reflects the needs for this age group.
-A telephone triage service also enabled patients who were unable to attend the practice easily to seek clinical advice.

 The practice had used text messaging services for appointment reminders for the past 12 months.
 However, a new text messaging service had recently been introduced with a smart phone application that enabled two way communications.
 It was hoped this would reduce the number of missed appointments (DNA's) as patients are able to cancel via this application.
 The practice offered virtual membership to its patient participation group to encourage feedback from this group of patients.